contourpy/contourpy/docs/user_guide/external/shapely.rst

 .. note::

-   If your filled contours have a different line type then you can convert them using :func:`~contourpy.convert_filled`.
-If you have more than one chunk you can combine them using :func:`~contourpy.dechunk_filled` or iterate over the chunks, convert one chunk at a time and then combine the geometries.
+   If your filled contours have a different line type then you can convert them using :func:`~.convert_filled`.
+If you have more than one chunk you can combine them using :func:`~.dechunk_filled` or iterate over the chunks, convert one chunk at a time and then combine the geometries.

 Example use of Shapely geometries